Artsy Craftsy Mom

 How to make the DIY Frankenstein Treat Bag:

-1. You can make the treat bag from green colored craft paper or simply use a store bought green colored paper bag.
+1. You can make the treat bag from green-colored craft paper or simply use a store-bought green-colored paper bag.
 You can find the full tutorial to make a paper bag here.
 Print and cut out the template patterns.
-You can use the colorful patterns or use the blank ones and trace them on the colored craft papers of your choice.
+You can use colorful patterns or use blank ones and trace them on the colored craft papers of your choice.

 Don't forget to take along this DIY Frankenstein Treat Bag when you go trick o' treating on Halloween!
 Print out the templates, fix on the bag & it's done!